 Red Door Wine Market – Lakeland, FL

 Let’s be honest, late night dining has never been Lakeland’s forte.
 Let me rephrase, quality late night dining.
 Recently, Logan and I found ourselves in the familiar situation of wanting something tasty long after the sun had faded.
-Had this been any time in the last ten years, we would’ve either made the trek to Orlando or Tampa, or suck it up and go to sleep hungry.
+Had this been any time in the last ten years, we would’ve had to either make the trek to Orlando or Tampa, or suck it up and go to sleep hungry.
 This time though, a freshly minted eatery, with the curious ability to transport us somewhere with cooler weather and colorful leaves, was there to sate our hunger.

 After a quick introduction with Chef Jason Boniface, a legit looking dude to be sure, I took my seat and was immediately struck by the items on offer, marrow bones, oysters on the half shell and scallops ‘n bacon, in particular, caught my eye, “I am still in Lakeland right?”, I thought to myself.
 Sure enough, Lake Morton was just down the street.
 We wasted no time ordering the marrow and the scallops straight away.
 I was giddy.
 I realize it must sound like I’m insulting Lakeland with my surprise, and I mean no disrespect, but seafood isn’t normally what you’d want to order anywhere else in town, and forget about finding split marrow bones with beef marmalade and gremolata.